achrysochoou/astrosat-test/README.rst

  - start the installed virtual environment
  - run celery in the background `astrosat-test celery_worker`
- - run the server `astrosat-test runserver --insecure`
+ - run the server `astrosat-test runserver`

 2. but if that fails, clone the project from github and run it the normal Django way...